connorjs/dotfiles/README.md

   The install script uses `stow` to link this repositories packages.
 For example, `.vimrc` ends up in `$HOME` and the `init.vim` script ends up in `$HOME/.config/nvim` as expected.
+Also see [“Using GNU Stow to manage your dotfiles”][stow-blog-post].

   _The package names in this repository exist as preferred logical naming.
 Only this install script uses them; they do not appear in the target file system._

 - `$HOME/w`: Workspaces for code repositories.
 I name it `w` for brevity.
 If needed, create `w` on the appropriate drive and symlink to it from `$HOME`.